 - Complete the applicant section of the evaluation form and distribute the evaluation form to two faculty members who are familiar with your academic and/or research experience.
 Faculty members are to submit the recommendation forms directly to the ES Program.

 Once the application is received, it will be reviewed by the ES Graduate Committee.
-Students who are accepted into the BS/MS program will need to complete a Change of Program Form for processing in the quarter after they earn 190 quarter credit hours towards their degree.
+Students who are accepted into the BS/MS program will need to complete a Change of Program Form.